International Firefighters Day

 To mark International Firefighters' Day in the United States, various ceremonies, memorials, and community events are held across the country.
 Fire stations often host open houses, inviting the public to learn more about their work, engaging with firefighting equipment, and understanding fire prevention measures.
 It is common to see support in the form of blue and red ribbons, symbolizing the colors of fire and water, tied around trees, and displayed on cars.
 Taking place annually on May 4th, the day provides an opportunity for Americans to appreciate the unwavering dedication and sacrifices made by these brave men and women who risk their lives to keep others safe.

-Top Tweets for International Firefighters Day -
+Top X Posts (formerly Tweets) for International Firefighters Day -

 Updated

-International Firefighters Day Facts
+Top facts about International Firefighters Day

 • The date chosen for International Firefighters Day, 4 May, is connected to the patron saint of firefighters, Saint Florian.
 Saint Florian was the first known commander of a firefighting team in the Roman empire.
 He dedicated himself to protecting his community from fires and disasters.